Conservation genetics: Applications

 These techniques have wide-ranging applications.
-One application of these specific molecular techniques is in defining species and sub-species of salmonids.
+One example is in defining species and subspecies of salmonids.
 Hybridization is an especially important issue in salmonids and this has wide-ranging conservation, political, social and economic implications.

-In Cutthroat Trout mtDNA and alloenzyme analysis, hybridization between native and non-native species was shown to be one of the major factors contributing to the decline in their populations.
-This led to efforts to remove some hybridized populations so native populations could breed more readily.
+More specific example, the Cutthroat Trout.
+In analysis of its mtDNA and alloenzymes, hybridization between native and non-native species has been shown to be one of the major factors contributing to the decline in its populations.
+This has led to efforts to remove some hybridized populations so native populations could breed more readily.
 Cases like these impact everything from the economy of local fishermen to larger companies, such as timber.

-Specific molecular techniques led to a closer analysis of taxonomic relationships, which is one factor that can lead to extinctions if unclear.
+Defining species and subspecies has conservation implication in mammals, too.
+For example, the northern white rhino and southern white rhino were previously mistakenly identified as the same species given their morphological similarities, but recent mtDNA analyses showed that the species are genetically distinct.
+As a result, the northern white rhino population has dwindled to near-extinction due to poaching crisis, and the prior assumption that it could freely breed with the southern population is revealed to be a misguided approach in conservation efforts.

+More recent applications include using forensic genetic identification to identify species in cases of poaching.
+Wildlife DNA registers are used to regulate trade of protected species, species laundering, and poaching.
+Conservation genetics techniques can be used alongside a variety of scientific disciplines.
+For example, landscape genetics has been used in conjunction with conservation genetics to identify corridors and population dispersal barriers to give insight into conservation management.